 Going to China in July for 22 days-Beijing, Xian, Donghan (village), Chengdhu, Lhasa, Tibet, Yichang, Wuhan.
 Any important tips?

 Try the chunking mansions.
 It is right on nathan road in kowloon.
 All the shopping you could need and within walking distance to the bird, fish, ladies and temple street markets.
-It is also about a 10 minute walk to the ferry terminal to cross over to hong kong island. about 8 years ago
+It is also about a 10 minute walk to the ferry terminal to cross over to hong kong island. over 9 years ago

 Favourite Questions (2)